1970 World Series

 The 1970 World Series was the championship series of Major League Baseball's (MLB) 1970 season.
 The 67th edition of the World Series, it was a best-of-seven playoff between the American League champion Baltimore Orioles (108–54 in the regular season) and the National League champion Cincinnati Reds (102–60).
 The Orioles won, four games to one.

 In this series Emmett Ashford became the first African American to umpire a World Series.
 It also featured the first World Series games to be played on artificial turf, as Games 1 and 2 took place at Cincinnati's first-year Riverfront Stadium.

 This was the last World Series in which all games were played in the afternoon.
 It was also the third time in a World Series in which a team leading three games to none failed to complete the sweep by losing Game 4 but still won Game 5 to clinch the series; 1910 and 1937 were the others.
+It would later happen again in 2024 when the Los Angeles Dodgers failed to sweep the New York Yankees in Game 4, but won the series in Game 5.
 This was the last World Series until 2017 in which both participating teams won over 100 games during the regular season.
 This was also the first World Series to feature names on the back on both team uniforms.